‘General Hospital’ Schedule Shift: Episode Slated To Air On Wednesday, February 27 Bumped For Cohen Testimony

 — General Hospital (@GeneralHospital) February 27, 2019

-This can be a difficult call for networks to make and some might voice some frustration that this seemed to be done at the last minute.
-Michael Cohen’s testimony had been scheduled for a while now and it shouldn’t have come as a surprise to networks that it did not wrap up within a couple of hours Wednesday morning.
+This can be a difficult call for networks to make, and some might voice some frustration that this seemed to have been done at the last minute.
+Michael Cohen’s testimony had been scheduled for a while now, and it shouldn’t have come as a surprise to networks that it did not wrap up within a couple of hours on Wednesday morning.

 Luckily, nobody will miss any of the chaos set to play out during this next show.
-This is an especially crazy week of action and fans are anxious to see how Ryan’s scheme is finally exposed.
+This is an especially crazy week of action, and fans are anxious to see how Ryan’s scheme is finally exposed.

 All of Port Charles is watching Franco's much-anticipated, live interview with Lulu.
 Click to watch today's dramatic, new #GH – RIGHT NOW: https://t.co/VhEPwRMpI5 #GH55